Friday, March 27, 2026

 WHERE job_id = 'SA_REP';

--- Delete a specific row
+-- Delete specific rows

 DELETE FROM employees